gSchool/ada-pre-course/01-day1/06-assignment-statements/06-assignment-statements.md

 * type: multiple-choice
 * id: 0c7d1b98-583b-4800-ade8-e1d426b76681
-* title: [text, a short question title]
+* title: References and values
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
-* topics: assignment-statements, pass-by-reference
+* topics: assignment statements

 ##### !question